paulcnichols/EventTracker-V2/README.md

 Backend Processes
 -----------------
 The backend processes are primarilly comprised of lightweight perl wrappers that invoke pre-built java executables.
-The perl scripts exist primarilly to make managing configuration and system tasks easier, while the java executable exist to make a subtask fast.
+The perl scripts exist to make managing configuration and system tasks easier, while the java executable exist to make a subtask fast.

-The highlevel design of the backend infrastructure is a series of filters that apply to a previously downloaded file.
-The sequences of processes that need to run are listed below.
+The highlevel design of the backend infrastructure can be viewed as a series of filters that apply to a previously downloaded file.
+The sequences of processes that need to run are listed below:

-* Create the meta-data for each story.
+* Create the metadata file for each story.
 One yaml file per document will be created from the RSS feeds in the master configuration file.
+These files will be stored by in seperate directories.
   * `perl ./rss/sync.pl conf/news.yaml`
 * Download the text data for each story.
-The URL in the yaml file will be downloaded and the text content will be extracted into a txt file.
+The URL in the yaml file will be downloaded and the text content will be extracted into a txt file at the same location as the original text file.
   * `perl ./rss/downloader.pl conf/news.yaml`
 * Apply NLP extraction.
-The txt documents are processed using Apache's OpenNLP library to extract names, nouns, locations, and organizations.
+The text documents are processed using Apache's OpenNLP library to extract names, nouns, locations, and organizations.
   * `perl ./transform/nlp.pl conf/news.yaml`
 * Apply Topic Modeling.
-An entire directory of txt files is processed with LDA topic modeling using the Mallet library.
+An entire directory of text files is processed with LDA topic modeling using the Mallet library.
   * `perl ./transform/topic.pl conf/news.yaml`
+* Apply edge creation.
+The topic model data will be aggregated over one month's time to link stories together.
+  * TODO!
+* Import filter data.
+The data above is imported into a MySQL database for display purpose from the portal.
+  * TODO!
+* Display.
+There is a portal to explore edge data and query over the dataset.
+  * TODO!